Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Methods for computing the phase diagram in the presence of mixing

-The arguments for the existence of these oscillating bosonic correlation functions is briefly recapitulated here.
-As discussed in \Rcite{Schindler:2019ugo} and \Rcite{Schindler:2021otf} for the static Hessian $H(q=0)$, the inverse propagator matrix of dynamical bosonic fields is given by $q^2 + H(0)$, where the $q^2$-term comes from an a priori kinetic term as included in \Rcite{Schindler:2019ugo, Schindler:2021cke, Schindler:2021otf}.
-Then, one can directly classify the behavior of propagators by just inspecting the eigenvalues $\Gamma^{(2)}_{\dbf_j}(0)$ of the static Hessian $H(0)$.
-The classifications stems from the fact that roots of the expression $q^2 + H(0)$ correspond to poles of the corresponding propagators of their dynamical bosonic fields.
+where the $q^2$-term comes from an a priori kinetic term as included in \Rcite{Schindler:2019ugo, Schindler:2021cke, Schindler:2021otf} and $H(0)$ is the static Hessian matrix (equivalent to the Mass matrix in the discussed theories in these references).
+This expression stems from the fact that the inverse of the bosonic correlation functions can be expressed as a sum of the tree level contributions and self-energy contributions stemming from the bosonic one-loop analysis.
+In this case, one can directly classify the behavior of propagators by just inspecting the eigenvalues $\Gamma^{(2)}_{\dbf_j}(0)$ of the static Hessian $H(0)$.
+The classifications stem from the fact that roots of the expression $q^2 + H(0)$ correspond to poles of the corresponding propagators of the dynamical bosonic fields in the one-loop analysis.
 Ordinary, stable homogeneous phases with exponentially decaying propagators yield Hessian matrices with positive eigenvalues.
 An even number of negative eigenvalues corresponds to a stable ground state with respect to homogeneous perturbations but instable with respect to inhomogeneous ones.
 Based on this analysis, one can obtain indications about \glspl{ip} without including the full-momentum dependence of $H$.
 For an uneven number of negative eigenvalues in the static Hessian, the system is completely unstable against both homogeneous and inhomogeneous perturbations corresponding to a set of field values, which are not a stable minimum of the system.
 The complex-conjugate eigenvalues give rise to what is defined in \Rcite{Schindler:2021cke} as modulated exponential decay, where one finds spatial oscillations with a momentum scale related to the imaginary part of the eigenvalue of $H(0)$.
 The real part of the eigenvalue is then a scale for the exponential decay, as it is with ordinary screening poles.
 This behavior \cite{Akerlund:2016myr} is also observed when an inhomogeneous ground condensate, such as, e.g., the chiral spiral, is destabilized through the fluctuations of Goldstone modes of $\mathrm O(N)$ symmetry breaking \cite{Pisarski:2020dnx}.
 This analysis can be seen as an extension of the common stability analysis discussed before.
 However, it has, to our knowledge, so far only been performed with static modes \cite{Rennecke:2023xhc}.